TanguyMrtn/Chat-based-on-Node.js-and-Socket.io-with-Redis-and-MongoDB-interactions/README.md

 If you want to build an Admin panel, you can find some endpoint functions at the end of "server.js".

+:warning: If you want to change room, on the web page, it's at the top left corner so please scroll up ! :warning:

 # Features

 Know which users are logged in and display them (using Redis) :white_check_mark: